Updating Your Mid-Century House?

 Post-war Housing Styles Cape Cod, Colonial, and Ranch

-The end of the Second World War brought a sea change to American housing that In just 20 short years altered the entire American landscape, creating whole new towns and cities where none had existed before, and inventing an entirely new suburban lifestyle.
+The twenty years after the Second World War brought a sea change to American housing that altered the entire American landscape, creating whole new towns and cities where none had existed before and inventing an entirely new suburban lifestyle.

-By 1946, the demand for new housing had been growing for years.
+By the end of the World War in August 1945, The demand for new housing had been growing for years.

-Rents reached an all-time high in 1940, prompting the very first federal government rent controls.
+Rents had already reached an all-time high as early as 1940, prompting the very first federal government rent controls.
 They were a complete failure – largely ignored by all, landlord and tenant alike.

 Then came the World War.
-All of the "strategic" materials needed to build housing went to war with our armed forces to build barracks, airfields, warehouses, and officer's clubs from Burma to Murmansk.
+All the "strategic" materials needed to build housing went to war with our armed forces, needed for barracks, airfields, warehouses, hangers, and mess halls from Burma to Murmansk.

-By the end of the war, housing demand had been steadily outstripping supply for an entire generation.
+By the end of the war, housing demand had been steadily outstripping supply for an entire generation of young Americans.

-The deadliest and most costly war of all time was finally over.
-Nazi Germany, then Imperial Japan had unconditionally surrendered.
-Christmas in 1945 was celebrated in a world at peace for the first time in a decade.
+Christmas in 1945 was celebrated in a world without war for the first time in nearly a decade.

 Unnoticed by almost everyone except a few economists, the "Arsenal of Democracy" had become rich.
 The total wealth of the nation had doubled in just four years.